LAST UPDATED: January 1, 2023

-Please contact us if you need a copy of this notice as of a particular dates.
+Please contact us if you need a copy of this notice as of a particular date.

 This “Privacy Notice” describes the practices of Fiserv, Inc., including its subsidiaries and affiliates (collectively, “Fiserv”, “we”, “us”, or “our”) and the rights and choices available to individuals, regarding personal data.
 Personal data means any information that relates to an identifiable individual.

-We provide important information here for individuals located within Member States of the European Union, countries in the European Economic Area, the United Kingdom, and Switzerland (collectively, “Europe” or “European”).
+We provide important information here for individuals located within Member States of the European Union, countries in the European Economic Area, the United Kingdom, and Switzerland (collectively, “Europe” or “European”) and Brazil.

 Table of Contents